Personal Injury Law in Florida

 Most Common Injuries in Florida

 8.3 million patients were seen in Florida emergency rooms in 2016 according to the Center for Disease Control and Prevention.
 In fact, Lakeland Regional Medical Center in Polk County had the highest number of emergency visits in Florida in 2016 with 217,208 visits.
-Florida ranks higher that most states when it comes to ER visits, especially ER visits that result from unintended injuries.
+Florida ranks higher than most states when it comes to ER visits, especially ER visits that result from unintended injuries.
 Car accidents and workplace injuries make up the bulk of unintended emergency room visits in Florida.

 Steps in a Personal Injury Lawsuit in Florida